What is an Apprehended Violence Order?

 - Apprehended Domestic Violence Order (ADVO), which is issued where the two parties are married, family, or in a de facto relationship.

-- Apprehended Personal Violence Order (APVO), which is issued where the two parties are not Examples include colleagues, friends or neighbours.
+- Apprehended Personal Violence Order (APVO), which is issued where the two parties do not have a domestic relationship.
+Examples include colleagues, friends or neighbours.

-An AVO can be pursued by the police or, in the absence of the police, through a private application in the local court.
-If the police will not make the application on your behalf, you can still make an application, but you should get legal advice first.
+An AVO can be pursued by the police or, in the absence of the police, through a private application to the Local Court.
+If the police will not make the application on your behalf, you can still make an application yourself, but you should get legal advice first.
 For instance, sometimes the police will not take action where no assault has taken place, but the court may still grant you an AVO.

-The police and the courts take AVOs very seriously, and applications will be refused if they do not seem legitimate, or appear exaggerated or fraudulent.
-If you are considering applying for an AVO, it is useful to write down as much information as you can including dates, times and places of incidents, and how you felt at the time, so you can provide this to your solicitor to obtain the relevant advice.
+The police and the courts take AVOs very seriously, and applications will be refused if they do not seem legitimate or appear exaggerated or fraudulent.
+If you are considering applying for an AVO, it is useful to record as much information as you can including dates, times and places of incidents, and how you felt at the time, so you can provide this to your solicitor and obtain the relevant advice.

 At the hearing, both parties will present their facts to the judge, and the judge will determine whether or not to issue the AVO and if so – how long the AVO will be imposed for and what the conditions of the AVO will be.